Martin Expérience

-Martin Yves Expérience (born 9 March 1998) is a professional footballer who plays as a left-back for French club Nancy.
+Martin Yves Expérience (born 9 March 1999) is a professional footballer who plays as a left-back.
 Born in France, he plays for the Haiti national team.

 Club career

 A youth product of Xerez, Expérience began his senior career with Changé in 2018.
 After a couple of seasons there, he moved to Avranches in 2020.
 In June 2022, he signed with Cholet.

 On 31 May 2024, Expérience joined Championnat National club Nancy.

 International career

 Expérience debuted with the Haiti national team in a 6–1 2021 CONCACAF Gold Cup qualification win over Saint Vincent and the Grenadines on 2 July 2021.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.